Mark-DanielsTamakloe/Mark-DanielsTamakloe.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
-I'm Mark-Daniels Tamakloe, currently a second-year PhD student at Washington University in St. Louis, Missouri, working in the CausalAI Lab.
-My research interests lie at the intersection of artificial intelligence, machine learning, and causal inference.
-Specifically, I focus on using causal mediation analysis to explore how race impacts treatment outcomes.
-I am passionate about harnessing cutting-edge AI and ML techniques to address these critical healthcare disparities.
+Hi, I’m Mark-Daniels Tamakloe, a Master’s student in Computer Science at Washington University in St. Louis.
+My academic interests lie at the intersection of artificial intelligence, machine learning, and causal inference.
+I focus on using causal mediation analysis to examine how race influences treatment outcomes, with the broader goal of leveraging advanced AI/ML methods to address healthcare disparities and inform equitable policy.

-Outside of my research, I enjoy playing soccer (both in real life and FC24) on my PS5.
-I'm always up for a good game and love the balance it brings to my academic pursuits.
-I'm excited about the future, where the fusion of technology and causal inference will help reshape healthcare to be more equitable and effective.
+Beyond academics, I enjoy playing soccer and competing in FC25 on my PS5.
+The game offers a fun balance to my research life.
+I’m excited about the future, where technology, data, and causal reasoning combine to create more effective and inclusive healthcare solutions.